12/28/2025

 • Any Processed Pet Foods – dogs and cats have vastly different needs than birds

-1. Bird Food Storage Store bird food in air tight containers to prevent mold and fungus from growing.
+1. Bird Food Storage Proper bird food storage is in air tight containers to prevent mold and fungus from growing.
 Keep it away from direct light or heat which can torch its nutritional value.
-Toss if exposed to either.
+A rule of thumb for bird food storage--- if food is exposed to moisture or let in high heat for long periods, throw it out

 2. Avoid fillers If you want to attract a variety of birds and deter pests, avoid fillers.
-You can keep cracked corn on hand for special occasions like when wild turkeys show up.
+You can keep cracked corn on hand for special occasions like when wild turkeys show up, or use fresh or canned peas for waterfowl like ducks.
+Otherwise, stick to the 5 best foods for feeders.

 3. Clean feeders Birds can carry many diseases and illnesses.
 Clean with warm soap and water, then a mix of water and bleach to ensure cleanliness.
 Do this between refilling your bird feeder and halt feeding if there are alerts of avian diseases in your area.

 Pickup spilled bird seed from the ground.
 It can grow mold and rapidly spread disease.
-Do this every few weeks in dry conditions, or every few days in humid conditions.
+Do this every few weeks in dry conditions, or every few days in humid or wet conditions.

 4. Cater to birds you want to see There’s no sense filling your feeders with millet if what you really want to see is a Cedar Waxwing.
 Pick bird seed that caters to the birds you want to see.
 You don’t have to cater to all birds.
 Consider adding bird houses to your yard several feet away from any bird feeders.